-This one-day training which explores the basics of how Antipsychotic medications work is designed for a wide range of health and social care professionals who experience client contact in any capacity.
-T
+This one-day training which explores the basics of how Antipsychotic medications work, is designed for a wide range of health and social care professionals who experience client contact in any capacity.

-his training is beneficial for all health professionals (registered nurses, social workers, psychologists, student nurses, nurse prescribers, nursing associates, health care support workers) involved in providing care for people with mental illness taking antipsychotic medication.
+This training benefits all health professionals (registered nurses, social workers, psychologists, student nurses, nurse prescribers, nursing associates, and health care support workers) involved in providing care for people with mental illness taking antipsychotic medication.

 This study day aims to develop your knowledge and skills in providing safe care and clinical management of mental health service users taking antipsychotic medications.
 Particularly for staff who experience client contact and who are looking to enhance their practice, specifically those with a limited knowledge of how medications used in the treatment and management of psychosis, schizophrenia work (including clinical benefits and side effects).

 By the end of the session, you should be able to:

 This course is taught via synchronous online delivery using a web-based learning and teaching platform (e.g. MS teams, Kaltura new row, Adobe Connect, Zoom).

 The content on the day will be delivered via a mixture of PowerPoint presentation, small group exercise and discussions, group feedback and recap/quiz.

 To apply for this course or for more information, please email our NHS study days team.